syahmiabbas/vulnerable-rest/titan-ci-tool/README.md

 - The tool connects to a single SSE endpoint: `/chat?stream=true` for real-time scan progress
 - Sends repository URL in the request body as `{"content": "github_url"}`
 - Processes findings data directly from SSE events with enhanced timeout protection (60 seconds)
-- **PDF generation** uses lightweight md2pdf package for reliable conversion
+- **PDF generation** uses Go-based md2pdf for fast and reliable conversion
-- **Simple setup** with no browser dependencies or complex configuration
+- **Simple executable** single binary with no complex dependencies or setup
 - **Markdown sanitization** automatically fixes code block formatting, line breaks, and content issues
 - **Report formats** include professional styling and detailed vulnerability analysis
 - **XML output** provides structured data for integration with security tools and CI/CD pipelines